CN-TU/machine-learning-in-ebpf/README.md

     sudo python3.7 test.py --run_scenario just_one_flow

+By default packets are not dropped for benchmarking reasons.
+If you want to actually drop packets, you have to make sure to return 0 for "malicious" packets (see ebpf.c, search for a comment starting with "IMPORTANT").

 ## Train a decision tree

 To train a decision tree, check out the [decision_tree branch of the adversarial-recurrent-ids repository](https://github.com/CN-TU/adversarial-recurrent-ids/tree/decision_tree) and follow the instructions there to make it work.
 Train a decision tree like this: